sasdallas/Ethereal/README.md

 - Full ACPI support with the ACPICA library

 ## Project structure
 - `base`: Contains the base filesystem.
-Files in `base/initrd` go in the initial ramdisk and files in `base/sysroot` go in sysroot.
+Files in `base/initrd` go in the initial ramdisk (for non LiveCD boots) and files in `base/sysroot` go in sysroot.
 - `buildscripts`: Contains buildscripts for the build system
 - `conf`: Contains misc. configuration files, such as architecture files, GRUB configs, extra boot files, etc.
 - `drivers`: Drivers for Hexahedron, copied based on their configuration.